colll78/cardano-lightning/docs/adrs/minimal-state.md

   - the address is equal to script address (ignoring staking)
   - the stage is `Opened`.

-`vk0 = fst keys` belongs to the opener.
-`vk1` belongs to the non-opener and has been communicated off-chain.
+`vk0 = fst keys` belongs to the opener. `vk1` belongs to the non-opener and has been communicated off-chain.

 The non-opener has yet to partake in the channel.
 Thus none of their funds are at risk.

 Before stepping the channel themselves, the non-opener will have checked that the state is good.
 For example, the channel has sufficient funds.
 Typically, the stage will include the default snapshot.
 However, there are no constraints on this.
 For example, it is possible to open with a fee to the partner by setting `amt1 > 0`.

 ##### Add

 On an `add`:

 - The total funds has increased by `x >= minIncrease`.
 - If the tx is signed by `vk0`
   - then the continuing `amt1` is unchanged
   - else it is `amt1 + x`.
-- If a signed snapshot is provided then continuing snapshot is the snapshot union.
+- If a signed snapshot is provided then continuing snapshot is the union of this with the previous.

 No funds can be removed.
 The `minIncrease` prevents spam additions.

 #### Close